-Upon registration of the warranty, ESSE will extend the guarantee period to 5 years from purchase.
-Your details must be registered with us by either returning the completed warranty card or by completing registration on-line at www.esse.com.
-The warranty must be registered within 1 month of installation to qualify for the 5 year warranty.
+Your details must be registered with us by completing registration on-line at www.esse.com.
+The warranty must be registered within 1 month of installation.

 The appliance must be only used for normal domestic purposes and in accordance with our instructions, be correctly installed and serviced.